enso-org/enso/docs/types/types.md

 List serves double duty in the above.
 It acts as the type constructor for lists, so that `List Int` is a well formed `Type`, but it also acts as the container holding its static methods.

 There are two forms of static methods that we are interested in in the long term.
 We'll classify them as 'normal' static methods and 'explicit' static methods.
-For now we're going to support 'normal' static methods as they are needed for 'from' conversions, but there is an opportunity to allow more with explicit statics later on for some uses involving meta-programming.
+For now, we're going to support 'normal' static methods as they are needed for 'from' conversions.
+Still, there is an opportunity to allow more explicit statics later on for some uses involving meta-programming.

 ```
 type Vector a